 I LOVE how it turned out and every time I walked by it yesterday…..I smiled.

-A DIY project years and lots of dreams in the making.
+A DIY project years that was years in the making.